 Academic Regulations are the rules that apply to Higher Education Programmes at South Devon College.
-Some programmes are awarded by the University of Plymouth, and some by South Devon College.
-The links below will provide you with the relevant Regulations depending on who awards your Degree.
+The links below will provide you with the relevant Regulations depending on who awards your qualification.

 Higher Education Academic Policies and Procedures

-Policies and Procedures set out the way South Devon College and University of Plymouth deliver the Regulations for Higher Education Programmes at South Devon College.
+Policies and Procedures set out the way South Devon and the Awarding Bodies deliver the Regulations for Higher Education Programmes at South Devon College.
 The links below provide you with relevant Policies and Procedures for your programmes.

-- Student Code of Conduct and Disciplinary Procedure
+- HE Student Code of Conduct and Disciplinary Procedure

-Student Experience Policies and Procedures do not directly relate to credit accumulation, and are in place to support your students work experience whilst studying at South Devon College.
+Student Experience Policies and Procedures do not directly relate to credit accumulation, and are in place to support your students work experience whilst studying at South Devon College (including Fee Policy).

 Information on how to apply and programmes of study